Walkabout

 Overall Meaning

 “Walkabout” by the Red Hot Chili Peppers is about taking a journey of self-discovery and seeking a new perspective.
 The song is about getting out of your comfort zone and exploring the world around you in order to find yourself.
 The opening line, “I think I'll go on a walkabout and find out what it's all about”, sets the tone for the rest of the song.
-The speaker is looking for answers and is willing to embark on a physical and emotional journey to find them.
+The singer is looking for answers and is willing to embark on a physical and emotional journey to find them.

 The lyrics capture the essence of what it means to be on a walkabout – a traditional Australian Aboriginal rite of passage where young men would leave their homes, families and everyday lives to spend months living in the wilderness.
 This was a time for them to learn new skills, discover their spirituality and gain a deeper understanding of themselves and others.
 The “digiridoo original, man with a dream, I believe the Aborigine” lyric references this important aspect of Australian history and culture.